 Customer Support and Warranty

 A manufacturer’s warranty ensures you have support should you face any issues with your product.
 Replacement parts should be readily available so you can maintain your machine and keep it in perfect working order.
+Make sure you pick a product that will have parts ready when you need it.

 Why Buy a Steam Generator Iron Over a Traditional Iron?